 \section{Introduction}

-The relaying technique makes use of intermediate nodes to help the communication between two distant nodes.
-Elementary relaying can be coarsely divided into compress-and- forward (amplify-and-forward is viewed as a special case) and decode-and-forward, depending on whether the relays decode the transmitted message or just forward the received signal to the destination.
+\IEEEPARstart{R}{elaying} exploits intermediate nodes to achieve communication between two distant nodes.
+Elementary relaying can be coarsely divided into compress-and-forward (of which amplify-and-forward is viewed as a special case) and decode-and-forward, depending on whether the relays decode the transmitted message or just forward the received signal to the destination.
 In this paper we examine the ``oblivious'' relay system.
-The oblivious approach is intended to construct universal relaying components serving many diverse users and operators and \textit{not dependent on knowing the modulation method and coding}.
-Such an approach might benefit systems used in 'cloud' communication and was investigated for example in \cite{bib.dist_mimo_upper}.
+The oblivious approach constructs universal relaying components serving many diverse users and operators and is not dependent on a priori knowledge of the modulation method and coding.
+This approach might benefit systems used in 'cloud' communication and was investigated, for example, in \cite{bib.dist_mimo_upper}.